m4r1k/k8s_5g_lab/README.md

 * The vSphere topology has a single DC (`NFVi`) and a single cluster (`Cluster`)
 * DRS in the cluster is enabled (but having a single ESXi, it won't make any migration)
 * DRS's CPU over-commit ratio is not configured
-* A dedicated VMFS6 datastore (using a local NVME) of 2TB for this Lab (running off a Samsung 970 Evo Plus)
+* A Storage Cluster with SDRS enabled using two local NVME
+  * Samsung 970 Evo Plus of 2TB
+  * Samsung 970 Evo of 1TB
 * On the network side of the house, a single vDS called `DVS01`
   * Virtual Distributed Switch version 7.0.2 (which finally adds support for LACP `fast`)
   * A single upstream `lag1` with two Intel X710 ports, bonded together using LACP